ietf-wg-cellar/matroska-specification/diagram.md

 |         | BlockGroup     |
 +--------------------------+
 ```
-Figure: Representation of a `Cluster Element` and Its Immediate `Child Elements`.
+Figure: Representation of a `Cluster Element` and Its Immediate `Child Elements`

 ```
 +----------------------------------+